emalfiza/temple-library/README.md

 In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 The site is now successfully deployed.

+## Credits
+---
+### Content

+### Media

+### Inspiration

+I received inspiration for this project after meeting my personal guide Housam Ziad.
+He made me understand the concepts of building an App to be useful rather than for mark as a student and I believe this is a step forward in the development process.

+### Acknowledgements

+Housam Ziad for the motivation and encouragement, My mentor Brian Macharia for his clear direction.
+The tutor team support has been excellent as always especially Tim, he is always there to help with joy and happiness.
+Slack community CI students and mentors.